ray-project/ray/doc/source/data/loading-data.rst

 ~~~~~~~~~~~~~~~

 To read data from Iceberg, call :func:`~ray.data.read_iceberg` and specify the catalog ID, namespace (database), and table.
-To read from Iceberg, install the `Python Client for Iceberg <https://py.iceberg.apache.org/>`_.
+Please install the `Python Client for Iceberg <https://py.iceberg.apache.org/>`_ to use this function.

 .. code-block:: console